 - The Rosedale section is 177 m or 580 ft long with one main steel arch and runs between the north end of Parliament St and the west end of the Don Valley section.

 The Rosedale and Don Valley sections have concrete piers and approaches with cantilevered sidewalks and red aggregate hand railings.
-Did you know that a viaduct is a long bridge or a series of bridges that are linked to each other by arches and piers that support a road or rail track over a valley or ravine?
+Did you know that a viaduct is a long bridge or a series of bridges linked to each other by arches and piers supporting a road or rail track over a valley or ravine?

 The Vision of R.C.
 Harris

-In 1986, the structure was awarded a National Historic Civil Engineering Site by the Canadian Society of Civil Engineering, and in 2018, the City of Toronto commemorated the history of the viaduct with a heritage plaque.
+In 1986, the structure was awarded a National Historic Civil Engineering Site by the Canadian Society of Civil Engineering.
+In 2018, the City of Toronto commemorated the viaduct’s history with a heritage plaque.